-RAZ: And to date, in Le Roy, New York, 18 students in one high school all stricken with symptoms ranging from twitches to spasms to vocal outbursts.
+RAZ: And to date in Le Roy, New York?
+Eighteen students in one high school, all stricken with symptoms ranging from twitches to spasms to vocal outbursts.

-DOMINUS: They - you know, what's interesting about it, they were very different kinds of kids, for sure.
-There were great students, there were poor students.
-There were cheerleaders, there were kids who weren't cheerleaders.
-All of them did seem to have in common was some kind of serious stressor.
+DOMINUS: They - you know, what's interesting about it is, they were very different kinds of kids, for sure.
+There were great students; there were poor students.
+There were cheerleaders; there were kids who weren't cheerleaders.
+All of them did seem to have in common - was some kind of serious stressor.

 RAZ: At the time, Katie's mom had just undergone her 13th brain surgery, and she was in a lot of pain.

 Katie being a very loving girl, I can only imagine how that would feel for her to see her mom suffering like that.